joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-26-walkabout.md

    )
 ```

-the recursive result has good agreement with a $10^7$ round simulation:
+The result has good agreement with a $10^7$ round simulation:

 ![](/img/2022-07-31-ant-hexagon-plot.png){:width="450 px" class="image-centered"}

-with this in hand, we can find the chance that Andy has an unusually long walk during his kitchen sojourn:
+With this in hand, we can find the chance that Andy has an unusually long walk during his kitchen sojourn:

 $$
   \begin{align}